alcluith/poems-in-the-gaps/README.md

 Texts from Project Gutenberg:
  * [Frankenstein; Or, The Modern Prometheus](http://www.gutenberg.org/ebooks/84)by Mary Wollstonecraft Shelley
  * [Dream Psychology: Psychoanalysis for Beginners](http://www.gutenberg.org/ebooks/15489) by Sigmund Freud
-  * [Time and Tide: A Romance of the Moon] (http://www.gutenberg.org/ebooks/24236)by Robert S. Ball
+  * [Time and Tide: A Romance of the Moon](http://www.gutenberg.org/ebooks/24236)by Robert S. Ball
    * [Hardy Ornamental Flowering Trees and Shrubs](http://www.gutenberg.org/ebooks/10852) by Angus Duncan Webster
-   * [The Story of Alchemy and the Beginnings of Chemistry] (http://www.gutenberg.org/ebooks/14218) by M. M. Pattison Muir
+   * [The Story of Alchemy and the Beginnings of Chemistry](http://www.gutenberg.org/ebooks/14218) by M. M. Pattison Muir
-  * [Shakespeare and Music] (http://www.gutenberg.org/ebooks/19676") by Edward W. Naylor
+  * [Shakespeare and Music](http://www.gutenberg.org/ebooks/19676") by Edward W. Naylor
   * [Astounding Stories of Super-Science, August 1930](http://www.gutenberg.org/ebooks/29768") by Various